-Run Right is an exciting and innovative concept in run training developed exclusively by the expert physical therapy staff at Premier Physical Therapy.
+Run Right is an exciting and innovative concept in run training developed exclusively by the expert physical therapy staff at Premier Physical Therapy in Omaha, NE.
 It is a multidimensional approach designed to help new and experienced runners with their running form.
-Not only are we physical therapists, we are also experienced runners that understand from personal experience the importance of good form and the right shoe.
-Our goal is to help you to become a better, stronger and faster runner.
-Good technique is essential in performing to your maximum potential while limiting risk of injury.
+Not only are we physical therapists, but we are also experienced runners.
+We understand from personal experience the importance of good form and the right shoe.
+Our goal is to help you to become a better, stronger, and faster runner.
+Good technique is essential in performing to your maximum potential while limiting the risk of injury.

 - Beginning runners

 - Training for marathon, 1/2 marathon, 10k, 5k

 - Runners experiencing back, hip, knee, or ankle pain

 - Decreased performance due to early fatigue or pain